grafana/alloy-modules/README.md

 ## Stability promise

-The default branch is `unstable` and is considered to never be used or any promise of backwards compatibilty.
+The default branch is `unstable` and is considered to never be used or any promise of backwards compatibility.
 Instead any tags or commits will be unchanging.

-NOTE: **This is only to be used for Modules not Modules Classis.**
+**NOTE: This is only to be used for Modules not Modules Classis.**

 [Modules](https://grafana.com/docs/agent/latest/flow/concepts/modules/) are a
 way to create Grafana Agent [Flow](https://grafana.com/docs/agent/latest/flow/)